Table of Contents

 4. Surgeon

 Job description: Diagnose and treat injuries and illness with surgical procedures.
-This is one of the highest paying jobs on our list.
+With a salary well into the six figures, this is one of the highest paying jobs on our list.

 5. Family and General Practitioner